 - Six Months of Swap Training at a University

-- Three months of Swap Internship and Swap Proposals, Swap Pitch at a local company or nonprofit organization.
-This will help improve the proposed ideas by Impact Recipients.
+- Three months of Swap Internship and partnership Proposals at a local company or nonprofit organization

 - One Month of Swap Tour of different organizations and famous tourist sites

 - One Month of Swap Research, Report writing on the experience of the exchange,

 - One Month of Swap Presentation before the Swap sponsoring institutions.